hatemr/hatemr.github.io/_posts/2019-06-23-how-wages-rise.md

 #### Notes from Econtalk with James Besson (May 23, 2016)
 Link [here](http://www.econtalk.org/james-bessen-on-learning-by-doing/).

 __TL; DR__: Employees threaten to leave, so firms raise wages to attract and retain workers.
 Employees can threaten to leave when their skills are useful at other firms, which occurs with standardization.
-Standardization of technology allows firms to bring skills from one firm to another.
-If all skills are firm-specific, then workers cannot leave for higher wages elsewhere.
-This threat of leaving forces employers to pay more to attract and retain workers.
+Standardization of technology allows workers to apply their skills to many different firms, giving them bargaining power.
+On the other hand, if all skills are firm-specific, then workers cannot leave for higher wages elsewhere.
+Standardization of tasks in the mills during industrialization is key for wages rising for workers.

 ### Background
 Wages did not rise in textile mills for a while after productivity rose.